White Spots on Lips: 14 Causes and Treatments

 • Rinse your lips with water.

-• Repeat this remedy daily to keep your lips hydrated, moisturized, and to diminish the appearance of white spots.
+• Repeat this remedy daily to keep your lips hydrated, and moisturized, and to diminish the appearance of white spots.

 6. Tea Tree Oil